Report Environmental Concern

 Call the Maryland Department of the Environment Emergency Response Division at 1-866-633-4686, if you observe a chemical spill or fish kill.
 This is serviced 24 hours a day.

-Report sewage discharges to Baltimore County Department of Public Works, 410-887-7415.
+Report sewage discharges to Baltimore County Department of Public Works by calling 410-887-7415.
 This is serviced 24 hours a day.

 A concern is a problem that could have negative impacts on the environment, such as trash dumping or discharging wash water to a storm drain.
 To learn more about stream pollution visit these other Baltimore County web pages about monitoring runoff from outfalls, chemical monitoring and severe stream erosion.